deliveroo/routemaster/INTERNALS.md

 - A group of `ROUTEMASTER_WORKER_THREADS` threads runs the `main` job queue which delivers batches.
-- A single thread executes non-delivery jobs from the `aux` queue (monitoring, auto-dropping, promotion of scheduled jobs)
+- A single thread executes non-delivery jobs from the `aux` queue
 - A number of ticker threads schedule auxilliary jobs.

-Details on the services above:
+Jobs include:

+- `Batch` delivers a batch of events to a subscriber over HTTP.
-- `Monitor` delivers gauge metrics to metric adapters;
+- `Monitor` delivers telemetry to metric adapters.
-- `Autodrop` automatically removes the oldest messages from queues under low memory conditions.
+- `Autodrop` automatically deletes the oldest batches under low memory conditions.
+- `Schedule` promotes scheduled (deferred) jobs to the main job queue.

 ## Internal events